Ryan MullinsAssistant Professor of Marketing

 Introduction to Sales

 ProfileDr.
 Ryan Mullins is an assistant professor of Marketing at Clemson University.
-Before coming to Clemson, Ryan worked for Boeing as an Performance Engineering Liaison between the sales and engineering divisions.
+Before coming to Clemson, Ryan worked as an engineer for Boeing as marketing liaison between engineering performance testing and the sales/marketing teams.
 After coming back to get his MBA, Ryan pursued his PhD at the University of Houston where he focused his work on sales and sales management research.
 At Clemson, Dr. Mullins is working on research projects related to sales effectiveness, strategy implementation, customer relationship management, and sales leadership.
-Ryan’s work has appeared in the Journal of the Academy of Marketing Science and the Journal of Personal Selling and Sales Management.
+Ryan’s work has appeared in the Journal of Marketing, Journal of the Academy of Marketing Science, Journal of Applied Psychology, and the Journal of Personal Selling and Sales Management.
 As a leader of the iSell Program, Clemson’s Sales Center and Sales Certificate Program, Ryan bridges the gap between students, research, and practice through work on relevant sales force issues in industry.
-Integrating his work into the classroom, Dr. Mullins teaches Introduction to Professional Selling and Advanced Selling and Sales Management at the undergraduate level, and also teaches Sales Leadership at the MBA level.
-In his free time, Ryan enjoys spending time with his wife Adrienne either cooking, running, or any outdoor exercise.
+Integrating his work into the classroom, Dr. Mullins teaches Introduction to Professional Selling, Advanced Selling, and Sales Management at the undergraduate level, and also teaches Sales Leadership at the MBA level.
+In his free time, Ryan enjoys spending time with his wife Adrienne in the Greenville, SC community where they live.

-Ryan’s research examines factors influencing the performance of front-line service and sales personnel, technology adoption, customer relationship management, sales force management and strategy, as well as branding.
+Ryan's research interests include front-line sales and service performance, technology adoption, customer relationship management, sales force strategy, sales training, as well as branding issues.

-Baker, Tom, Adam Rapp, Tracy Meyer, and Ryan Mullins (in press), “The Role of Brand Communications on Frontline Service Employee Beliefs, Behaviors, and Performance,” forthcoming at the Journal of the Academy of Marketing Science.
+Baker, Tom, Adam Rapp, Tracy Meyer, and Ryan Mullins (2014), “The Role of Brand Communications on Frontline Service Employee Beliefs, Behaviors, and Performance,” forthcoming at the Journal of the Academy of Marketing Science.
 JCR Impact Factor 2013: 3.41

-Mullins, Ryan and Niladri Syam (in press), "Manager-Salesperson Congruence in Customer Orientation and Job Outcomes: The Bright and Dark Sides of Leadership in Aligning Values," Forthcoming at the Journal of Personal Selling and Sales Management.
+Mullins, Ryan and Niladri Syam (2014), "Manager-Salesperson Congruence in Customer Orientation and Job Outcomes: The Bright and Dark Sides of Leadership in Aligning Values," Journal of Personal Selling and Sales Management, 34(3), 188-205.